urssivar/ios-system-keyboard/layout/ava/README.md

 ## Avar iOS

-There is 2 layouts: ava-3-rows (default), ava-4-rows.
+Two Avar keyboard layouts are provided:
+ * ava-3-rows (default)
+ * ava-4-rows

+These layouts support different typing preferences:
+ * The 3-row layout is more compact and closely follows the geometry of the standard Russian keyboard.
-The 4-row layout places all Avar letters directly on the primary layer without letter replacement.
+ * The 4-row layout places all Avar letters directly on the primary layer without letter replacement.

+Long-press

-Long-press is used for stress marks and secondary symbols.
+Long-press is used to access:

-Versions sorting for iPhone:
+ * stress marks
+ * secondary symbols

+### iPhone Versions

+The layouts are provided in the following files:
  * ava-3-rows.yaml
  * ava-4-rows.yaml

-For iPad keyboard versions there is only 1 version, because there is enough space to place all Avar letters.
+### iPad Versions

+Two layouts are available for iPad:
+ * 3-row layout
+ * 4-row layout

+The 3-row layout is recommended as the default, as it is closer to the geometry of the standard Russian keyboard and provides a more familiar typing experience.

 ## Avar macOS

-All 43 Avar letters (including ӏ) are placed directly on the primary layer using standard ANSI geometry.
+Avar-specific letters (including ӏ) – 43 – are placed directly on the primary layer using standard ANSI keyboard geometry.

 No letter replacement is used.